icyflame21/Amazon-Prime-Clone/README.md

 ## References ⏩

-* Icons are used from  material ui
+* Icons are used from  material UI
     https://material-ui.com/components/material-icons/

 * Animation Effects are used from BootStrap 5